danieltucunduva/svi/README.md

 ## Desired outcomes

-* **Bring the Core Web Vitals score of all our websites and pages to "Good".**
+* **1) Bring the Core Web Vitals score of all our websites and pages to "Good".**
   <br>
-* **Simplify, increase efficiency, reduce development time, maintenance time and onboarding time for software development projects.**
+* **2) Simplify, increase efficiency, reduce development time, maintenance time and onboarding time for software development projects.**
   <br>
-* **Allow the marketing department to easily and directly make visual changes to our websites.**
+* **3) Allow the marketing department to easily and directly make visual changes to our websites.**

 ## Key findings